Filmfare Award for Best Performance in a Negative Role

-The Filmfare Best Villain Award was given by Filmfare as part of its annual Filmfare Awards for Hindi films, to recognise an actor who had delivered an outstanding performance in a negative role.
+The Filmfare Best Villain Award is given by Filmfare as part of its annual Filmfare Awards for Hindi films, to recognise an actor who had delivered an outstanding performance in a negative role.

-Although the awards started in 1954, this category was first introduced in 1992 and has been marked as obsolete since 2007.
+Although the awards started in 1954, this category was not introduced until 1992.
+It has been marked as obsolete since 2007.

 Superlatives

 Ashutosh Rana (l) and Nana Patekar (r) hold the record for the maximum wins in this category.